 Keep bushes and grass trimmed will help keep ticks at bay

 Horses can acquire ticks simply by brushing past bushes or grazing in long grass.
-Ticks love shady areas so keeping grass short and trimming fence lines will help keep ticks at bay by exposing them to sunlight and giving them fewer opportunities to use the long grass to attach to a horse’s leg or belly.
+Ticks love shady areas, so keeping grass short and trimming fence lines will help keep ticks at bay by exposing them to sunlight and giving them fewer opportunities to use the long grass to attach to a horse’s leg or belly.

 Introduce natural predators that will eat ticks